floriankammermann/tmforum_openapi_scrape/README.md

 # Scrape all resources from the tmforum OpenAPI Directory

-You can directly startet with "download all content", since the file generated from "get the OpenAPI TMF relative paths" is commited.
+You can directly start with "download all content", since the file generated from "get the OpenAPI TMF relative paths" is commited.

 ## get the OpenAPI TMF relative paths
 1. go to https://www.tmforum.org/oda/open-apis/directory